Umar-frauq/Aara-Prep/README.md

 ## 🚫 What AARA is NOT

-Let’s be strict here (this builds trust):
+Let’s be strict here :

 - ❌ **Not a therapist**
 - ❌ **Not a diagnosis tool**